juergenweb/FrontendForms/README.md

 On the module configuration page you will find a very detailed description how the blacklist works.

-Only to mention:
+**Only to mention:**
 The top 100 password list will be checked once a month on GitHub, if the file has been modified.
-Once a month is enough and GitHub allows only a certain amount of requests per day.
+Once a month is enough and GitHub allows only a certain amount of requests per day if you are not using the API.
 Otherwise, you will get a 403 error (too many requests).
-So checking it once a month does not bomb their server with too many requests.
+So, checking once a month should be enough and will prevent a 403 error from occurring.
 If something has been changed on the list, it will be downloaded and added to the blacklist automatically.
-So the list is always up-to-date.
+So you do not have to take care about it and the list is always up-to-date.

+### Measure 7: HTML 5 browser validation
+If you want to make a frontend validation before the the server-side validation, you can enable HTML 5 browser validation in the module configuration.
+This will take HTML 5 attributes (fe. min attribute) and validates it by the browser.
+Only to mention: not all browsers support each attribute and the design of the validation messages can differ from browser to browser.

+**Good to know**
+If you are setting validation rules to a form field, the appropriate HTML5 attribute will be added automatically, but you can add them manually too.

 ## Prevent double form submission
 Only to mention: There is also a session active which prevents double form submission after successful validation.